Rhizosphere: Competition

-Mutualism

 Plants secrete many compounds through their roots to serve symbiotic functions in the rhizosphere.
 Strigolactones, secreted and detected by mycorrhizal fungi, stimulate the germination of spores and initiate changes in the mycorrhiza that allow it to colonize the root.
 The parasitic plant, Striga, also detects the presence of strigolactones and will germinate when it detects them; they will then move into the root, feeding off the nutrients present.

 Symbiotic nitrogen-fixing bacteria, such as Rhizobium species, detect compounds like flavonoids secreted by the roots of leguminous plants and then produce nod factors that signal to the plant that they are present and will lead to the formation of root nodules.
 Bacteria are housed in symbiosomes in these nodules, where they are sustained by nutrients from the plant and convert nitrogen gas to a form that the plant can use.
 Non-symbiotic (or "free-living") nitrogen-fixing bacteria may reside in the rhizosphere just outside the roots of certain plants (including many grasses) and similarly "fix" nitrogen gas in the nutrient-rich plant rhizosphere.
 Even though these organisms are thought to be only loosely associated with the plants they inhabit, they may respond very strongly to the status of the plants.
 For example, nitrogen-fixing bacteria in the rhizosphere of the rice plant exhibit diurnal cycles that mimic plant behavior and tend to supply more fixed nitrogen during growth stages when the plant exhibits a high demand for nitrogen.

+Beyond symbiotic relationships like mycorrhizae and rhizobia, free-living bacteria in the rhizosphere play a crucial role in plant growth.
+These communities can be significantly stimulated by organic amendments.
+The application of organic matter such as sugarcane straw, goat manure, and filtered mud has been shown to enhance the abundance and activity of free-living, plant-growth-promoting bacteria.
+These stimulated communities, in turn, improve nutrient cycling (such as nitrogen fixation and phosphorus solubilization) and support crop growth, even in the absence of specialized root nodules.

 In exchange for the resources and shelter plants and roots provide, fungi and bacteria control pathogenic microbes.
 The fungi that perform such activities also serve close relationships with species of plants in the form of mycorrhizal fungi, which are diverse in how they relate to plants.
 Arbuscular mycorrhizal fungi and the bacteria that make the rhizosphere their home also form close relationships to be more competitive. which plays into the bigger cycles of nutrients that impact the ecosystem, such as biogeochemical pathways.